alexstocker/owntweetly/README.md

 Place this app in **youowncloud/apps/**

 ## Requirements
- * ownCloud 8 or later
+ - ownCloud 8 or later
- + you have to register an twitter and get twitter "Keys and Access Tokens"
+ - you have to register an twitter app and get "Keys and Access Tokens"
  - At the moment you have to add those keys manually to the database table crated by the app

 ## Todos